 COP 27 and the UNFCCC will take place in Sharm El-Sheikh, Egypt in November 2022 and this should focus Africa on climate action.

-Companies, sectors and countries will shift emphasis towards Carbon Positive (Net Negative) targets which removes more CO2 from the atmosphere than it emits, as the only viable way to ensure a safe future for humanity .
+Companies, sectors and countries will shift emphasis towards Climate Positive (also known as Carbon Negative) targets which removes more CO2 from the atmosphere than it emits, as the only viable way to ensure a safe future for humanity .
 Drawing upon findings recently published by the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report, the Climate Crisis Advisory Group (CCAG) published a report on 26 August 2021 titled ‘The Final Warning Bell’.
-The report warns that reaching net zero greenhouse gas emissions by 2050 is now “too little too late”, that current global emissions targets are inadequate, and that net negative (Carbon Positive) – rather than net zero – strategies are urgently required.
+The report warns that reaching net zero greenhouse gas emissions by 2050 is now “too little too late”, that current global emissions targets are inadequate, and that net negative (Climate Positive (also known as Carbon Negative)) – rather than net zero – strategies are urgently required.
 If not, it is likely that global temperatures will exceed 1.5°C as soon as 2030, taking the world into a zone of dangerous climate change.

-Stakeholders will support this trend knowing that we need to do more and Carbon Positive/Climate Positive is needed to reverse degradation and enrich the environment.
+Stakeholders will support this trend knowing that we need to do more and Climate Positive (also known as Carbon Negative) is needed to reverse degradation and enrich the environment.